 San Diego: Come meet an Esperantist at the monthly meeting at The LivingRoom Coffeehouse (5900 El Cajon Blvd, San Diego, 92215).
 If you’ve got questions, want to get started in learning Esperanto, or just want to come and work on your Esperanto conversation, stop on by!
 The event calendar lists the dates and times for upcoming meetings, and for alternate locations for special meeting events.
 You can also check out our Facebook page for news & info.

 Stanford: Conversational Esperanto, The International Language, is a class, and discussion group, that is open to Stanford students AND the general public.
 We meet Tuesday evenings from 6:30pm to 8:30pm at the International Center on the Stanford University campus during the academic year (minus the usual holidays and breaks).
 This class is free if taken for no credit.
 Stanford students who would like to take the course for 2 credits per quarter may do so by jumping through many administrative hoops (please ask if you are serious).
 Students taking the class for credit must come to classes (of course) but everyone else is free to drop-in at any time.
 You can join the class any time during the year, but please contact me, via email (stanford@Esperanto.org) first, so i can schedule a time for you to experience my “Lesson Zero”!

 St. Louis (Online for the foreseeable future)

-Meets the first Thursday of the Month.
+Meets the first Thursday and the third Saturday of the month.
 Visit https://esperanto-stl.weebly.com/events.html for details

 Minneapolis (Online for the foreseeable future)